-On October 12, 1923, the Cosmos Club sponsored a tea and book shower, this was the beginning for the Oakley Public Library.
-At that time 400 books were received and business men donated shelving and a reading table.
-Space was offered in the appliance shop by the proprietor who also offered to care for the books.
-The library was opened on November 1, 1923.
+On October 12, 1923, the Cosmos Club sponsored a tea and book shower.
+This was the auspicious beginning of the Oakley Public Library.
+At that time 400 books were received and businessmen donated shelving and a reading table.
+Space was offered in the appliance shop operated by C.A.
+Smith, who also offered to care for the books, and the library was opened on November 1, 1923.
 The members of the club canvassed the town, house after house, year after year, selling membership cards—adults, $1.50 and children, .75, to raise funds for the support of the library.

-In 1925, the books were moved to the basement of the Moore Store.
-When it became apparent that the library had grown sufficiently, the club relinquished the responsibility and donated the books and equipment to the city and the books were moved to the city offices.
+In 1925, the books were moved to the basement of the Moore Store (which now houses The Image), where the Business and Professional Women’s Club had established a restroom for the public.
+When it became apparent that the library had grown sufficiently, the club relinquished the responsibility and donated the books and equipment to the city.

 The library was moved to the city offices in 1951 and again in April 1975 to the current building that houses both the library and Fick Fossil and History Museum.
 A remodel and addition was planned and executed during the fall of 2013 and completed in April of 2014.